 Also, if you have an international audience, then you’ll need to post 24 hours a day.

 On Twitter, you can get away with a higher frequency, if your tweets are value-adding and engaging.

 Here are the posting times that Postplanner follows on Twitter.
 They post 15 times per day.

-Buffer also has an extensive posting schedule (14 times/day on weekdays), spread across the day, to reach most members of their global audience.
+Buffer also has an extensive posting schedule (14 times/day on weekdays), spread across the day and time zones, to reach most members of their global audience.